qm3/Coursera_Learning_Notes/Financial Management/Financial Accounting: Foundations/Module_1.md

 2. Notes
 - Goals are always necessary to keep in mind before jumping in...
 I guess.
 Anyway I should jump back to https://www.coursera.org/learn/financial-accounting-basics/supplement/mVNCq/module-1-overview after done.
+- I have the urge to download all the lecture slides and notes, of which I will never go back to.
+- Coursera has the urge to ensure property security by adding  prefixes to all downloaded lectures slides and notes, of which they will never admit to.
 -